 430.240 Goal of treatment programs for drug-dependent persons.
-The Department of Human Services in developing treatment programs for drug-dependent persons shall develop programs that assist drug-dependent persons to become persons who are able to live healthy and productive lives without the use of any natural or synthetic opiates.
-[1991 c.574 §2]
+The Oregon Health Authority in developing treatment programs for drug-dependent persons shall develop programs that assist drug-dependent persons to become persons who are able to live healthy and productive lives without the use of any natural or synthetic opiates.
+[1991 c.574 §2; 2009 c.595 §473]